victordelrosal/SophosAGI/README.md

 Sophos (greek)

-	gathos kai sophos, a phrase used by Plato meaning "good and wise" Sage (philosophy) or sophos, a philosophical term for someone who has attained wisdom
+	sophos: a philosophical term for someone who has attained wisdom gathos kai sophos: a phrase used by Plato meaning "good and wise"

 AGI: Artificial General Intelligence (human level-AI).

-<em>SophosAGI: being good and wise about AGI</em>
+<b><em>SophosAGI: being good and wise about AGI</em></b>

 <p></p>
 <p></p>

-<mark>SophosAGI is an AGI-readiness organization advised by an AI board.</mark>
+<mark><h3>SophosAGI is an AGI-readiness organization advised by an AI board.</h3></mark>

 We engage in training, research, collaboration, and advocacy to ensure that AGI serves the common good and benefits humanity as a whole.

-It is part of an international research initiative to understand the potential consequences of (human-level) artificial general intelligence (AGI).
+SophpsAGI is part of an international research initiative to understand the potential consequences of (human-level) artificial general intelligence (AGI).

 <div style="background-color: #f2f2f2; width: 100%;">
   <h2>Mission</h2>